royerlab/ultrack/docs/source/install.rst

 ```````````````

 Depending on the operating system, the gurobi library might be missing and you need to install it from `here <https://www.gurobi.com/downloads/gurobi-software>`_.

+If you're still having trouble, with the installation we recommend reaching out to us or using the docker image, see  :doc:`Docker instructions <docker/README>`.